 Contractual Liability Insurance Program

 To obtain insurance protection for those contracts which are incompatible with statutory requirements and our self-funded insurance programs contact UW–Madison Risk Management to discuss the situation.
 Risk Management will need to review copy of the completed contract.
 If contractual coverage is determined necessary Risk Management will send in complete contract for review by our insurance broker who will provide annual premium quote within three weeks.
 The annual premium is the responsibility of requesting UW-Madison to pay and a department funding string shall be sent to Risk Management.

-Details of this program are found at UWSA’s Contractual Liability Program site.
-Premiums typically run $1800 per year/per contract and are the responsibility of the UW-Madison contracting unit/department.
+Details of this program are found at UWSA’s Contractual Liability Program website.
+Premiums typically run $1800 per year/per contract and are the responsibility of the UW–Madison contracting unit/department.